Tuya-Community/tuya-iotos-embeded-demo-wifi-ble-infrared-ranging/README.md

 Implemented features.

-+ The size of the distance detected by the real-time IR sensor
++ Real-time reporting of the size of the distance detected by the infrared sensor